CATALOG of

 movement and its implications to the triple play:

-interactive exercise where participants become the Internet to learn the causes
+become the Internet to learn the causes and effects of delays and lost data,

-and effects of delays and lost data, and how they are prevented.
+and how they are prevented.

 Introduction